CASC 2022-2023 BOARD OF DIRECTORS

 With a PhD in Education from York University, he has been an Adjunct Professor at Wake Forest University School of Medicine in North Carolina, taught at both high school and university levels, and was the de facto Principal of the Ontario Science Centre Science School.

-Manager of Education Conservation
+Director of Education , Conservation and Guest Experience

 Ripley’s Aquarium of Canada, Toronto, ON